-- 712.6.
-If a spell or ability instructs a player to transform a permanent, and the face that permanent would transform into is represented by an instant or sorcery card face, nothing happens. - 712.7.
-If a transforming double-faced card is cast as a spell, it's put on the stack with its front face up by default.
-If a transforming double-faced card is cast "transformed," it's put on the stack with its back face up.
-A player casting a modal double-faced card as a spell chooses which face they are casting before putting it onto the stack.
-See rule 601, "Casting Spells." - 712.7a Only the face that will be face up on the stack is evaluated to determine if it can be cast.
-Only that face is considered to be put onto the stack. - 712.7b If an ability of a transforming double-faced card's front face allows it to be cast "transformed," that ability is also considered when evaluating that spell to determine if it can be cast.
-This is an exception to 712.7a. - 712.8.
-A player playing a modal double-faced card as a land chooses one of its faces that's a land before putting it onto the battlefield.
+- 712.10.
+If a spell or ability instructs a player to transform or convert a permanent, and the face that permanent would transform or convert into is represented by an instant or sorcery card face, or is a transforming token that was created with an instant or sorcery face, nothing happens. - 712.11.
+A double-faced spell is cast with its front face up by default.
+See rule 601, "Casting Spells." - 712.11a If a transforming double-faced card or a copy of a transforming double-faced card is cast as a spell "transformed" or "converted," it's put on the stack with its back face up. - 712.11b A player casting a modal double-faced card or a copy of a modal double-faced card as a spell chooses which face they are casting before putting it onto the stack. - 712.11c Only the face that will be face up on the stack is evaluated to determine if it can be cast.
+Only that face is considered to be put onto the stack. - 712.11d If an ability of a transforming double-faced card's front face allows it to be cast "transformed" or "converted," that ability is also considered when evaluating that spell to determine if it can be cast.
+This is an exception to 712.11c. - 712.12.
+A player playing a modal double-faced card or a copy of a modal double-faced card as a land chooses one of its faces that's a land before putting it onto the battlefield.
 It enters the battlefield with that face up.
-See rule 305, "Lands." - 712.9.
-By default, a resolving double-faced spell that becomes a permanent is put onto the battlefield with the same face up that was face up on the stack.
-Some abilities may cause a transforming double-faced spell with its front face up on the stack to enter the battlefield transformed. - 712.10.
-A double-faced card put onto the battlefield from a zone other than the stack enters the battlefield with its front face up by default. - 712.10a If a spell or ability puts a transforming double-faced card onto the battlefield "transformed," it enters the battlefield with its back face up.
-If a player is instructed to put a card that isn't a transforming double-faced card onto the battlefield transformed, that card stays in its current zone.
+See rule 305, "Lands." - 712.13.
+By default, a resolving double-faced spell that becomes a permanent is put onto the battlefield with the same face up that was face up on the stack. - 712.13a Some abilities may cause a transforming double-faced spell with its front face up on the stack to enter the battlefield transformed or converted.
+If the back face of the card that represents that spell is an instant or sorcery card, or that spell is a copy of a double-faced card created with an instant or sorcery back face, it doesn't enter the battlefield, and is instead put into its owner's graveyard.